UPDATED: NOVEMBER 02, 2022 | 1 MIN READ

-Did you know that nearly a quarter of all home insurance payouts are for water damage claims?
-That’s over $10 billion per year!
-Water damage is the 2nd most common type of claim.
-It’s expected that 1 in 4 homeowners will file a water damage claim during the life of their policy.
+You may not know this, but it’s estimated that almost a quarter of all home insurance payouts are for water damage claims.
+The second most common type of claim is more than $10 billion annually.
+It seems that 1 in 4 homeowners will file a water damage claim during the life of their policy.

 Planning for Emergencies Before They Happen

-What makes these events doubly stressful is they are emergencies and require immediate action on your part.
-That’s particularly true of flooding events.
-The longer water is allowed to sit, the more damage it can do.
+These events are doubly stressful, requiring immediate attention and effort.
+Particularly with flooding events, the longer water is allowed to sit, the harder it gets to remove later.
 The longer it sits, the greater the risk of mold forming.

-You can avoid additional damages by doing a little research and identifying the resources you can reach out to if/when one of these events pays a visit to your house.
-It’s still an unpleasant experience, but at least you have a plan.
+You can avoid experiencing these additional incidents by researching and developing a plan before you have one of these events happen to your house.
+It’s still an unpleasant experience, but at least you’ll be prepared for it.

 How to Pick a Water Mitigation/ Restoration Company

 The easiest way to find a reputable restoration company is to call your insurance company.

 Regarding your mitigation or restoration needs, you can count on your agent.
 They know the companies they work with very well and can help you find the best company for you.